allenc125789/TurtleNAS/README.md

 +multiple files can be uploaded.

-+-files with spaces can be uploaded and downloaded, folders with spaces can be browsed, however uploading to subdirs fails
++files with spaces can be uploaded and downloaded, folders with spaces can be browsed

 -need function for deleting files. possibly by assigning the array key needed to a checkbox id